Unknotting number is not additive under connected sum: The road forward

 \begin{question} Does $u(K\#K^\prime)\geq\max\{u(K),u(K^\prime)\}$ for all knots $K$ and $K^\prime$ ? \end{question}

-The fact that we could bootstrap an initial, single, example of non-additivity to find infinitely may knots $K$ for which $u(K\#7_1)<u(K)+u(7_1)$ raises the question of whether or not every knot $K$ can be paired with a `poison' knot $K^\prime$ so that $u(K\#K^\prime)<u(K)+u(K^\prime)$.
+The fact that we could bootstrap an initial, single, example of non-additivity to find infinitely may knots $K$ for which $u(K\#7_1)<u(K)+u(7_1)$ has shown that failure of additivity is far from an isolated phenomenon.
+This raises the question of whether or not every knot $K$ can be paired with a `poison' knot $K^\prime$ so that $u(K\#K^\prime)<u(K)+u(K^\prime)$.
 So we ask:

 \begin{question} Does there exist a non-trivial knot $K$ for which $u(K\#K^\prime)=u(K)+u(K^\prime)$ for every knot $K^\prime$ ? \end{question}